 In the autumn, I packed my backpack and set off to the Caucasus.
 I landed in Tbilisi, the capital of Georgia, and immediately went to the hostel I’d booked based on a recommendation from a good friend.
 That hostel was Envoy.

 It’s rare that you find a hostel that’s both beautiful, fun and cheap, but Envoy has it all.
 And the best part of it is its rooftop terrace with possibly the best view in all of Tbilisi.
 I spent many wonderful moments on the terrace.
-I met some lovely people, one of whom I later fell in love with (ehehe).
-I spent hours laughing, listening to creative souls play the guitar, watching as Gabi (a girl from Israel) painted the sights she’d seen during the day, looking out at the view of the beautiful city.
+I met some lovely people, spent hours laughing, listening to creative souls play the guitar, watching as a fellow traveller from Israel painted the sights she’d seen during the day, looking out at the view of the beautiful city.

 Oh, how I miss those magical terrace nights.